JordanWu1997/I3_Sway_Config/README.md

 <details open>
 <summary>Click to expand/shrink</summary>

-- Although keyboard-driven workflow is favored in i3, keeping mouse function harms nothing
+- Although keyboard-driven workflow is favored in i3, keeping mouse function has no harm
 - This part configuration can be configured in
     - `./config/i3/configs/i3_bindkey.config`